Announced this week was the official naming ceremony of the RAF’s newest and largest aircraft, the Voyager

-Without seeing the exact nature of the agreement for the second batch of aircraft, how much they cost when being used or not being used for example, it is difficult to speculate on whether the number of provided aircraft is too high or too low.
-We should also remember that we are contracting for a service, not necessarily a number of aircraft but this exposes the fundamental inflexibility of long term PFI’s, a difficulty in coping with variation in demand IF that demand is lower than the contracted baseline.
+Without seeing the exact nature of the agreement for the second batch of aircraft, how much they cost when being used or not being used, for example, it is difficult to speculate on whether the number of provided aircraft is too high or too low.
+We should also remember that we are contracting for a service, not necessarily a number of aircraft but this exposes the fundamental inflexibility of long term PFI’s, difficulty in coping with variation in demand IF that demand is lower than the contracted baseline.

 The baseline requirement is for 9 aircraft, an option for the 10th in permanent RAF service and the rest will be available on a surge basis to the RAF or used for revenue generation.

-With a conventional purchase, if demand drops, the aircraft can be placed in extended readiness at low cost or used to even out airframe hours.
+With a conventional purchase, if demand drops, the aircraft can be placed in extended readiness at a low cost or used to even out airframe hours.
 This might not suit the MoD’s accounting systems but the operational and long term financial benefits are clear.

 CON NUMBER 7 – Exclusivity

 Because the A400 has been designed from the outset to offer airborne refuelling, using it in a mixed cargo/AAR role would be a relatively simple affair, all the plumbing is there, expensive modification not needed.
 Beyond training and the relatively low-cost refuelling assemblies we could extract maximum value out of the A400 in three scenarios;

 The first is for the Falkland Islands, to provide refuelling cover for the Typhoon flight, supporting long flights from Ascension Island or diverts in the case of bad weather, the RAF maintain a single VC10 at Mount Pleasant.
 Joining the VC10 is a C130 used for tactical transport and some maritime patrol tasks.
 When the A400 comes into service it would be able to cover both these roles with a single aircraft type, a significant cost reduction and capability improvement.
 As it stands now, the Falklands will require both an FSTA A330 AND an A400.
 Multiply that additional cost by a decade or so and it should become clear just how expensive and restrictive this contract condition is.